‘Something out of the Lorax’: Homeowner allegedly cut 100 trees on national trail to improve lake view

 According to the Pulaski County Sherriff’s Office, a hiker saw six men taking chainsaws to trees on the Ouachita Trail last week.

-Central Arkansas Water, which owns the land through which the portion of the trail runs, says a homeowner whose property backs up to the trail contracted the work to be done.
+Central Arkansas Water, which owns the land through which the portion of the trail runs, said a homeowner whose property backs up to the trail contracted the work to be done.

 “We don’t take things like this lightly.
 The tops of the trees look like something out of the Lorax,” said Raven Lawson, with Central Arkansas Water.